HZEmpire/CSE256_PA1_FA24/README.md

 ```

 Please also make sure to put the following files in the /data directory:
+if no such directory exists, create one and put the following files in it.
 ```bash
 mkdir data
 mv dev.txt data/